SM7I/IF1bis/README.md

 Select your SD card from the list of drives shown.
 Normally the SD card is S: since that´s set when installing Dan Antohis software.

-For initializing the SD card there´s no need for entering any LDC number, nor for the dumping if SD card contents.
+For initializing the SD card there´s no need for entering any LD number, nor for the dumping of SD card contents.

-We must however enter an LDC number when using the Folder -> SD operation.
+We must however enter an LD number when using the Folder -> SD operation.

 For more in depth documentation about LDC32.exe and it´s functions see Dan Antohis website: